hbc/knowledgebase/admin/download_data.md

 `nohup wget -m ftp://jhutchinson:MBCFjhutchinson\!@34.198.31.178/*`

+-m mirror is to copy a mirror image of the directory/data including all files and subfolders

+Use this if nohup isn't working.
+Double check the UN, PW and IP address as they change.:
+`wget -m ftp://jhutchinson:MBCFjhutchinson\!@34.198.31.178`

 *note the escaped exclamation point in the password, they like to put characters like that in their passwords, which are usually in the form of MBCF$userid!*

 # Broad Institute